SakibBinAlam/NLP-AIT/Bangla-English Translation/README.md

 # Machine Translation
 Translate Bangla to English (My model is extremely poor. :D Giving stupid output)
+Dataset: The file ben-eng.zip is downloaded from http://www.manythings.org/anki/.

 ## How to run
 - python app.py